haagenson/kotlin-solid-curriculum/README.md

 ## Why do we care?

-$OLID is partly about money (Dollar sign brought you by Mike Gehard 😀).
+$OLID is partly about money (dollar sign brought you by [Mike Gehard](https://twitter.com/mikegehard) 😀).
 Companies want to us to reduce the amount of duplicated, unnecessary costs.

 It's also partly about joy, and a sense of satisfaction with your job.
 Research has shown that high deployment frequency reduces burnout.
 If you can't quickly change code, you can't deploy frequently.